Christopher-Schulze/Torwell/docs/ProductionDeployment.md

 by default; when using another account create it manually first or modify the `useradd` command in `scripts/install_service.sh`.

+### Service-Test

+The install script was executed on a test system.
+Starting the service failed because the container lacked a running systemd instance, but the helper script `test_service_install.sh` completed successfully and verified that the unit file would be copied and enabled correctly on a real system.

 ### Log File

 The backend writes persistent logs to `~/.local/share/torwell84/torwell.log` on